1927 Edmonton municipal election

 The 1927 municipal election was held December 12, 1927 to elect a mayor and five aldermen to sit on Edmonton City Council and four trustees to sit on each of the public and separate school boards.
 Voters also voted on two plebiscite questions.

 There were ten aldermen on city council, but five of the positions were already filled: Charles Gibbs, Alfred Farmilo, Charles Robson, George Hazlett, and Herbert Baker were all elected to two-year terms in 1926 and were still in office.

 There were seven trustees on the public school board, but three of the positions were already filled: Samuel Barnes, Thyrza Bishop, and J A Herlihy (SS) had all been elected to two-year terms in 1926 and were still in office.
 The same was true on the separate board, where Harry Carrigan, J O Pilon, and W D Trainor were continuing.

 This election was the last to use the single transferable vote election system to elect city councillors and school trustees and the instant-runoff voting election system to elect the mayor, as a plebiscite held concurrently with the election saw a majority of Edmontonians voting to return to a mixed first past the post and block voting election system.
 Ranked votes had been used since 1923.

 Voter turnout

-A total of 12,907 ballots were cast out of 37,106 eligible voters, for a voter turnout of 34.7%.
+A total of 12,907 votes were cast out of 37,106 eligible voters, for a voter turnout of 34.7%.